cs-ed/edtech-plan-afrewin/README.md

   * Reflect on the entire procress

 One student is the driver, who actively works on the design.
 The second student is the navigator, who observes the driver's work "to ensure objectivity, logic and process flexibility" (Kavitha & Ahmed, 2015).
 This practice "promotes not only quality programming skills, but also enhances responsibility, mentoring, teamwork and increased sense of passion" (Kavitha & Ahmed, 2015).
 The pair should actively be working together to meet the goals of the challenge.
 Indeed, the "effectiveness of the pair programming depends on effective and frequent brainstorming among the pair" (Kavitha & Ahmed, 2015).
 The roles should also be switched so both students gain experience in both roles.

+For both the coding exercises and collaborative programming exercises, students can demonstrate mastery of specific learning goals while working in different contexts.
+For example, some students are excited about sports while others may be more interested in astronomy.
+Designing multiple access points allows students to work on the same exercise while using information and situations that each student finds relevant to them.

 **End of Unit Assessment**
 * Students will take a summative multiple-choice unit quiz at the end of each unit, in the style of May's AP test.